Mirissa: More Than Just A Beach

 NOTE: You are not likely to be covered by your travel Insurance if you don’t have a valid motorcycle license in your home country and a corresponding International Driving Permit (IDP).
 But even that’s not enough to drive legally here.
 If you want to ride a motorcycle you must have your IDP validated by the Sri Lankan Automobile Association.
 It takes less than 30 minutes and for around USD 25, it’s totally worth it.
 Traffic is quite chaotic and accidents quite common.
 Not only that, we saw the local constabulary targeting tourists on scooters in the popular beaches and I believe the fine is over 2000 LKR ~$15.

-If you have the right license then World Nomads will cover you in the event of an accident.
-That’s just one of the reasons we choose them.
+If you have the right license then your insurance company should cover you in the event of an accident.

 Take care choosing a reputable Whale Watching tour, there are some dodgy ones (even fake ones who’ll take your money).
 Ask at your guesthouse for a recommendation or check your guidebook if it is up to date.